api-platform/docs/core/content-negotiation.md

 It is also important to notice that the usage of this attribute will override the formats defined in the configuration, therefore this configuration might disable the `json` or the `html` on this resource for example.

-You can specify different accepted formats at operation level too, it's especially convenient for to configure formats available for the `PATH` method:
+You can specify different accepted formats at operation level too, it's especially convenient for to configure formats available for the `PATCH` method:

 ```php
 <?php